Ridhuan Barudin

-Ridhuan Barudin (born 23 March 1987), nicknamed Ah Hong by fans, is a Singaporean football player who last plays as a goalkeeper for Singapore Premier League club Tampines Rovers.
+Muhammad Ridhuan Bin Barudin (born 23 March 1987), nicknamed Ah Hong by fans, is a Singaporean professional footballer who plays as a goalkeeper for Singapore Premier League club Hougang United.

 Club career

 Tampines Rovers

 Ridhuan began his career with Tampines Rovers in 2009.

 Tanjong Pagar United

 Ridhuan's next move was to Tanjong Pagar United in January 2011.
 His performances with the Jaguars earned him a call-up to the Singapore national team.

 Geylang United

 Following the conclusion of the 2011 S.League season, Geylang United acted swiftly to sign Ridhuan in January 2012 to provide competition for veteran goalkeeper Yazid Yasin.

 Back to Tampines Rovers

 Ridhuan moved back to Tampines Rovers after a year with Geylang United where he was also retained for the 2014 S.League season.

 Hougang United

 Ridhuan first signed for Hougang United for the 2015 S.League season and established himself as the first choice goalkeeper after starving off challenges from Basil Chan and Ahmadulhaq Che Omar.
 Following his performances in 2015, he was subsequently handed a contract extension for the 2016 season.
 He was, however, dislodged by new signing Khairulhin Khalid at the start of the 2016 season.
 After making over 40 appearances for the club, Ridhuan was retained by the club for the 2017 S.League season.
 It was announced in late December 2017 that Riduan will be staying at Hougang United for a fourth consecutive season after agreeing to a contract extension.

 In 2022, Ridhuan was ruled out midway of the 2022 Singapore Premier League for medical reasons.
 He was then released at the end of the season along with 3 other teammates.